Southern-Style Shrimp and Grits Recipe

 Serves 4

-What is used to be a simple fisherman’s breakfast in the coastal regions of the South, where shrimp are plentiful, has become an all-day favorite around the country.
-It’s a really easy dish to make at home, especially if you take advantage of a rice cooker to prepare the grits (they can easily be done on the stovetop, too).
+What used to be a simple, fisherman's breakfast, in coastal regions of the American South where shrimp are plentiful, has become an all-day favorite around the country.
+It's an easy dish to make at home, especially if you take advantage of a rice cooker to prepare the grits (although it's not difficult on a stovetop, either)!

 Ingredients:

-- 1/4 tsp Tabasco or other hot sauce, more to taste
+• 1/4 teaspoon Tabasco or other hot sauce, more to taste

 Directions:

-- Heat a skillet over medium heat.
+2. Heat a large skillet over medium heat.
 Add bacon and fry, stirring often, until bacon is crisp.
-Remove bacon to a plate, reserving fat in the skillet.
+Remove bacon to a paper towel-lined plate, reserving fat in skillet.

-- Add shrimp to skillet with fat over medium heat.
-Cook for about 1 minute, then turn shrimp and add green onions, garlic, and a pinch of salt and pepper.
-Cook, for another minute or two, until shrimp are firm and pink.
-Remove from heat; stir in lemon juice, Tabasco, and bacon.
+3. Add shrimp to skillet with fat over medium heat.
+Cook about 1 minute.
+Flip shrimp over and add green onions and garlic.
+Season with salt and pepper.
+Cook another minute or two, until shrimp are firm and pink.
+Remove from heat.
+Stir in lemon juice, Tabasco, and bacon.

 Nutrition: